Medicare Supplement Plan B

 - Medicare Part B excess charge — the amount a doctor or other health care provider can legally charge you above the Medicare-approved cost

 - Foreign travel emergency (up to your Plan B policy’s limits) — medical expenses while traveling outside the United States

 Other Medigap plans cover out-of-pocket costs that Plan B does not.
 It is important to compare Medigap plans to find the one that best fits your health care needs and financial priorities.

 There are some health care items that neither Original Medicare nor Medigap covers.
 These include hearing, vision and dental services and can be purchased separately.

 If these are services for which you may need coverage, you may want to consider a Medicare Advantage plan.
 These are private policies that replace Original Medicare and provide benefits including and beyond those offered under Medicare Part A and Part B.

 Medigap policies will not cover most prescription drug costs.
 But you can purchase a Medicare Part D prescription drug plan to help with your medication costs.

 How Much Does Medigap Plan B Cost?

-The cost of a Medicare Supplement Plan B policy varies depending on the company you buy it from and your location, age, gender and sometimes tobacco usage.
+The cost of a Medicare Supplement Plan B policy varies depending on the company you buy it from and your location, age, sex and sometimes tobacco usage.

 Policies may be more expensive in some states than in others.
 Even within a state, the cost can vary depending on the part of the state where you live.

-Your age, gender and health status can affect the cost of your Medigap Plan B policy.
+Your age, sex and health status can affect the cost of your Medigap Plan B policy.
 But if you enroll during the Medigap Open Enrollment Period — the first six months when you turn 65 — and live in the plan’s service area, an insurer cannot reject you for pre-existing health conditions or disabilities.

 Insurers that sell Medigap Plan B policies may offer discounts for non-smokers, women or married couples.
 You may also be able to save on premium costs if you agree to a yearly payment, have multiple policies in your household or use electronic money transfers to pay your premiums.